 This curriculum provides officers with the knowledge of information systems technology to include computer and telecommunications systems, software engineering, networked and distributed applications, database management systems and decision support systems in the military services.
-Students will also gain proficiency in information systems, economics and management necessary for the critical management decisions needed in the development and utilization of complex and evolving computerbased military systems.
+Students will also gain proficiency in information systems, economics and management necessary for the critical management decisions needed in the development and utilization of complex and evolving computer-based military systems.

-Information Technology Management is an interdisciplinary, graduate-level master's program integrating mathematics, accounting, economics, statistics, computer science, information systems, electrical engineering, and management disciplines.
+Information Technology Management is an interdisciplinary, graduate-level master's program integrating mathematics, accounting, economics, statistics, computer science, information systems, communications engineering, networks and management disciplines.

-A baccalaureate degree, or the equivalent, with above-average grades in mathematics including differential and integral calculus) resulting in an APC of at least 325 is required for direct entry.
-Students lacking these quantitative prerequisites may be acceptable for the program, through a six or twelve week refresher, providing their indergraduate records and/or other indicators of success, such as the GRE (Graduate Record Examination) or GMAT (Graduate Management Admission Test), indicate a capability for graduate level work.
+A baccalaureate degree, or the equivalent, with above-average grades in mathematics (including differential and integral calculus) resulting in an APC of at least 325 is required for direct entry.
+Students lacking these quantitative prerequisites may be acceptable for the program, through a six or twelve week refresher, providing their undergraduate records and/or other indicators of success, such as the GRE (Graduate Record Examination) or GMAT (Graduate Management Admission Test), indicate a capability for graduate level work.
 A minimum TOEFL of 540 if required (500-539 with supplemental language training).
 While previous computer, communications or information systems experience is certainly helpful, it is not essential.

-NFORMATION TECHNOLOGY MANAGEMENT SUBSPECIALTY
+INFORMATION TECHNOLOGY MANAGEMENT SUBSPECIALTY

-Completion of this curriculum qualifies an officer as an Information Technology Ianagement Subspecialist with a subspecialty code of XX89P.
-The Curriculum Sponsor s Commander, Naval Computer and Telecommunications Command.
+Completion of this curriculum qualifies a Navy officer as an Information Technology Management Subspecialist with a subspecialty code of XX89P.
+Other services have analogous coding.
+The Curriculum Sponsor is Commander, Naval Computer and Telecommunications Command.